 Steam temperatures greater up to 1300C.

-Industrial Steam Generator and Tunnel for cotton fiber moisture doubling.
-Moisture in cotton yarn fiber is able to make the fibre more abrasion resistant as well as more fatigue resistant.
+Industrial Steam Generator, and Tunnel for cotton fiber moisture doubling.
+Moisture in cotton yarn fiber can make the fiber more abrasion-resistant as well as more fatigue resistant.
 Use for heat-set and save considerable energy.
-No need to use vacuum or pressure chambers.
+No need to use a vacuum or pressure chamber.
 Review amazing ROI.

-SaniZap® technology is employed in the MightySteam™ line of steam cleaning products and also by the MightySteam™ service which represents a service that provides for the cleaning of interior and exterior surfaces utilizing concentrated superheated steam for residential, commercial and industrial purposes.
+SaniZap® technology is employed in the MightySteam™ line of steam cleaning products and also by the MightySteam™ service which represents a service that provides for the cleaning of the interior and exterior surfaces utilizing concentrated super-heated steam for residential, commercial, and industrial purposes.

 Why is Steaming Better than Boiling for Food: Steaming is preferable to boiling in some cases, because there is no loss of mineral salts nor food substances.
 The flavor is not so likely to be lost as when food is boiled.
 Some delicate fish is best cooked by steaming as it does not break up as it might in boiling water.
 Vegetables prepared in this way prove very palatable, and very often variety is added to the diet by steaming bread, cake, and pudding mixtures and then, provided a crisp outside is desired, placing them in a hot oven to dry out the moist surface.

 Did you know the cost of steaming with superheated steam is less than 0.1 cents per dumpling?